“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Yo.”
 Thackeray shook himself awake.
 “Where’s Johnson?” he asked, looking around.

-Thackeray went to the kitchen, got a bowl out of the cupboard, and started to mix up a batch of mugi pancakes.
+Thackeray went to the kitchen, got the bowl out of the cupboard, and mixed up a batch of mugi pancakes.

-Matlock came dripping out of the bathroom just as Thackeray dumped a cup a mugi into the batter.
+Matlock came dripping out of the bathroom just as Thackeray dumped a cup of mugi flakes into the batter.

 “No!” he cried in mock alarm.